 The western parcel (302501-3-010-2002) is approximately 38.5 and square in shape.
 The topography (See Figure 2) of this section descends from south to north with gradients in the range of 5-10 percent.
-This west parcel was clear cut before 1993 and has since regrown primarily with Douglas fir and a forest underbrush with a scattering of Western Red Cedar, Red Alder, and Big Leaf Maple.
-The revised ELS report confirmed the presence of seven Category IV wetlands within the boundaries of the western parcel.
-Site visits with County staff and state regulatory agencies confirmed the presence of an additional on-site Type N stream.
+The west parcel was clear cut before 1993 and has since regrown primarily with Douglas fir and a forest underbrush with a scattering of Western Red Cedar, Red Alder, and Big Leaf Maple.
+The ELS report confirmed the presence of five Category IV wetlands within the boundaries of the western parcel (See Figure 3).
 A full environmental analysis is included in Section 10.k of this report.